 The Edinburgh Book Festival was launched in 1983, the "biggest festival of the written word in the world".
-In normal years, it brings 900 or so writers, poets, thinkers, politicians, photographers and artists from 60 countries to debate, discuss, argue and inspire.
+In normal years, it brings up to 900 or so writers, poets, thinkers, politicians, photographers and artists from 60 countries to debate, discuss, argue and inspire.
 In 2022, 550 guests will be coming from 50 countries.

 The book fest includes a major programme of children's book events.

-The Book Festival venue at the ECA has three broadcast studios, two with live audiences.
+In 2021, the Book Festival venue at the ECA had three broadcast studios, two with live audiences.
 In-person events in 2021 had a reduced capacity of 100 in the New York Times Theatre (in Sculpture Court) and 60 in the Baillie Gifford Theatre (in West Court).
 In 2022, the Festival expanded into the nearby Central Hall, and created new spaces in the ECA including in the Castle View Studio.

 Outside in the ECA's courtyard - the "village green" element of the Book Festival - visitors will find a bookshop, café, family play area, and places to sit.

 Book Festival Director Nick Barley says of the ECA venue: "The Book Festival has always aimed to be an oasis of calm and, as ever, this will be a space for audiences to chat, relax, read a book and while away the hours in the summer sunshine.”

 Tickets go on sale from 10am on Thursday 23 June 2022.

 Tickets can be booked online through the Book Festival’s website and in-person during the Festival.